Glossary

 node

-network protocols are often layered; in our design documents we describe
+network protocols are often layered.
+In our design documents, we describe

 could conceivably designate a client as a node.
-That having been said, it
+However, in discussion of our core

-refer to the clients as nodes.
+mixnet protocol, it is inappropriate to refer to clients as nodes.

 packet